Roonil03/secondYearCodes/DS/Lab1/README.md

 - Multiply two matrices
 - Add two matrices
 - Read a square matrix and check if it a magic square or not

+# Misc.
+Problems:
+1. Draw the letter Q with 2D Arrays